'Pinnacle of Singapore’s landed homes': More wealthy individuals snapping up good class bungalows

-SINGAPORE: A recent spate of buying activity in the market for Good Class Bungalows (GCB) has highlighted the rising demand for such landed properties, on the back of a growing class of ultra-high-net-worth individuals, said analysts.
+SINGAPORE: A recent spate of buying activity in the market for good class bungalows has highlighted the rising demand for such landed properties, on the back of a growing class of ultra-high-net-worth individuals, said analysts.

-Since the start of the year, 55 GCBs have changed hands in deals totalling S$1.49 billion – outstripping the 50 sales worth S$1.29 billion that were recorded in the whole of last year, according to real estate firm JLL.
+Since the start of the year, 55 good class bungalows have changed hands in deals totaling S$1.49 billion – outstripping the 50 sales worth S$1.29 billion that were recorded in the whole of last year, according to real estate firm JLL.

-Earlier this month, four such bungalows were sold within a span of 48 hours for S$36 million each, according to property site EdgeProp.
+In particular, earlier this month, four such bungalows were sold for S$36 million each within 48 hours, according to property site EdgeProp.

-Often described as the most exclusive segment of the residential property market, GCBs must be located within 39 select areas gazetted by the Urban Redevelopment Authority (URA).
+Often described as the most exclusive segment of the residential property market, good class bungalows must be located within 39 select areas gazetted by the Urban Redevelopment Authority (URA).
 Examples include Sixth Avenue in Bukit Timah and Nassim Road near the Botanic Gardens.

-These properties must cover at least 1,400 sqm and must not exceed two storeys.
+These properties must also span at least 1,400 sqm and must not exceed two storeys.

-Based on this criteria, there are fewer than 3,000 such properties across the gazetted areas, estimates Ms Carin Puah, the senior director of capital markets at JLL Singapore.
+Based on this criteria, there are fewer than 3,000 such properties across these gazetted areas, estimates Ms Carin Puah, the senior director of capital markets at JLL Singapore.

-This makes such properties “the pinnacle of Singapore’s landed homes and a symbol of status”, she added.
+This makes such properties “the pinnacle of Singapore’s landed homes and a symbol of status”.